 We got invited to our friend’s birthday party and were asked to bring a Mexican side dish.
 Josh made Cilantro Lime Rice to take to the party.
-The rice was a hit and I told everyone the recipe was on our website, well, I lied.
-Sorry friends!
-I went to look for the recipe and realized I never posted it.
-Cilantro lime rice is one of our favorite side dishes so I can’t believe I have never shared the recipe.
-Well, today we are sharing the recipe so everyone can enjoy!
+The rice was a hit!
+Cilantro lime rice is one of our favorite side dishes, we make it all of the time and it is always a winner!
+You will love this jazzed up rice recipe!

 Cilantro Lime Rice